 While you can hook your RV up to a home's electrical system, you won't be able to run every appliance or use the electricity 24/7.
 You will most likely need to set your RV up to be able to connect to the standard 3-prong household plug you use at home.
 Since your RV will need at least a 30/50 Amp hookup to power the rig, you'll be limited in what you can run connected to a home's 15/20 Amp electrical outlet.

-You can accomplish hooking up an RV up to your home’s electrical system in one of two ways: You can ensure what you need is installed when you buy the RV or you can install a 30/50 Amp hookup at home.
+You can hook up an RV up to your home's electrical system in one of two ways: You can ensure what you need is installed when you buy the RV, or you can install a 30/50 Amp hookup at home.
 If you are visiting a place often, it may be worth it to install a hookup for your RV at the destination.

 Follow these steps to hook an RV up to your home's electrical system: